 Abstract

-Species distribution models frequently have issues with cross-seasonal transferability, with species distribution models created using breeding season data frequently not reflecting habitat use across other seasons.
-This issue can be addressed using spatial decision support systems, which allow users to incorporate multiple season-specific distribution models into a single tool for prioritizing habitat management.
-We demonstrated a potential application of this framework through an analysis of multi-season habitat use of American woodcock in Pennsylvania.
-We modeled woodcock breeding and migratory habitat throughout Pennsylvania using random forest classifiers and integrated the predictions of both models into a single tool using a Shiny application.
-The Shiny application accepts user input through breeding and migratory season weights, allowing the user to customize the tool based on their seasonal management priorities.
-Multi-season distribution models like this one allow us to overcome issues with a lack of cross-seasonal transferability by incorporating multiple season-specific species distribution models into a single management prioritization framework.
+Species distribution models frequently have issues with cross-seasonal transferability if data collected during a single season do not reflect habitat relationships across other seasons.
+This issue can be addressed using spatial decision support systems, which allow users to incorporate multiple, season-specific distribution models into a single tool to prioritize habitat management.
+We demonstrated a potential application of this framework through an analysis of multi-season habitat use by American woodcock in Pennsylvania, USA.
+We modeled woodcock breeding and migratory habitat distributions in Pennsylvania using random forest classifiers, and integrated the predictions of both models into a single decision support system using a Shiny application.
+The Shiny application accepts user input through breeding and migratory season weights, allowing the user to customize the tool based on area-specific management priorities.
+Multi-season distribution models like this one allow us to overcome lack of cross-seasonal transferability by incorporating multiple season-specific species distribution models into a single management prioritization framework.
 This framework is best suited for taxa which radically shift their habitat use throughout the full annual cycle, such as migratory birds.

 1 Introduction

-Species distribution models are frequently used to convert data about species occurrence and habitat associations into tools to assist conservation decision-making (Miller, 2010).
-However, species distribution models are known to have issues with spatial transferability, where models may not be reflective of animal distributions in other parts of their range (spatial transferability; Randin et al., 2006), or for predicting species distributions into the future (temporal transferability; Dobrowski et al., 2011).
-We posit that an additional subcategory of temporal transferability exists, called cross-seasonal transferability, for species which have differing habitat use between seasons or life stages.
-Wildlife science has a long history of bias towards studying animals during the breeding season, which neglects the value of non-breeding habitat for survival and carry-over effects into the breeding season (Norris and Marra, 2007).
-By building species distribution models which focus solely on the breeding season, we disregard habitat requirements during other portions of the year which may be essential to a species’ persistence.
+Species distribution models are frequently used to tools to assist conservation decision-making (Miller, 2010), however, they are known to have issues withtransferability.
+For example, models developed in one area may not be reflective of animal distributions in other parts of their range (spatial transferability; Randin et al., 2006), or may fail to project species distributions into the future as a result of changing conditions (temporal transferability; Dobrowski et al., 2011).
+We posit that an additional subcategory of temporal transferability exists, called cross-seasonal transferability, for situations where species habitat associations differ fundamentally among seasons or life stages, resulting in the species using fundamentally different space throughout the year.
+For example, wildlife science has a long history of bias towards studying animals during the breeding season, which may neglect the value of non-breeding habitat for survival and ignore carry-over effects into the breeding season (Norris and Marra, 2007).
+By building species distribution models which focus solely on occurrence data collected during breeding, we may disregard portions of a species’ distribution that are essential to persistence.

-Migratory birds are potentially vulnerable to issues of cross-seasonal transferability, as they use different geographic areas throughout their annual cycle that can be coarsely divided into breeding, wintering, and migratory seasons (Marra et al., 2015).
-Resource requirements frequently differ among these three seasons, which frequently results in birds using fundamentally different types of habitat in each season (Allen et al., 2020; Rice et al., 1980; Stanley et al., 2021).
-Despite differences in habitat, there are circumstances in which breeding, wintering, and migratory habitat may occur in the same region, especially for short-distance migrants (ex.
+Migratory birds are one group of organisms that are clearly sensitive to issues of cross-seasonal transferability through use different geographic areas throughout their annual cycle that can be coarsely divided into breeding, wintering, and migratory seasons (Marra et al., 2015).
+Resource requirements frequently differ among these three seasons, often resulting in bird use of fundamentally different habitat types (Allen et al., 2020; Rice et al., 1980; Stanley et al., 2021).
+However, there are circumstances in which breeding, wintering, and migratory habitat may occur in the same region, especially for short-distance migrants (ex.
 American woodcock, Fig. 1).
-Managing in regions with seasonal overlap would necessitate creating separate distribution models for each season, and approaches to incorporate multiple models into the management decision process.
+Conserving birds in regions with seasonal overlap may therefore necessitate separate distribution models for each season, and approaches to incorporate these multiple models into the management decision process.